graciousagency/ecommerce-link-plugin/README.md

 ## Dynamic products

-If you select a dynamic product it will be added to the `item` property
+If you select dynamic products it will be added to the `item` property

 | Property    | type               | Description                                                       |
 | ----------- | ------------------ | ----------------------------------------------------------------- |